• Projects

 How an entire town has become our testbed

-Walenstadt is a very important place for our project: it is the birthplace of Grid2050, the site of our first investigations and our first test community.
+Walenstadt is the site of our first investigations and our first test community.
 The municipality of this small lakeside town in St Gallen, already home to innovative power facilities from abundant natural resources, approached the NCCR Automation to help them develop their energy resilience.
 This became an ideal testbed for us to explore future energy solutions in a contained setting that includes household prosumers and essential infrastructure such as a hospital, as well as forward-looking utilities providers who are eager to participate in shaping the future.

 With its three run-of-the-river hydroelectric power plants, rooftop photovoltaic (PV) power plants, large storage systems (three 4MW, 4MWh batteries), and around 5,000 households, Walenstadt is an ideal location to study the problems and opportunities arising from the large-scale integration of PV generation.
 The testbed (expected to be up and running by the end of 2025) will boast a scalable communications architecture that connects all network assets to a centralised platform, enabling flexible load management and energy storage for DSOs.